ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 A preprocessed version of the specification can be created using the *preprocess* subcommand.
+They can be used by most CLI commands instead of the YAML file.

 Preprocessed specifications can be faster to load in some cases, compared to the YAML specifications (which requires parsing and validation of the YAML content and generation of the regular expressions).

-Preprocessed
-specifications can be used by most CLI commands, adding the *-p* switch.
+Only the datatype specifications are contained in the preprocessed file, not the testdata and embedded data.

 ## Tests